-- The City of Richmond is one of four Virginia localities with mandated Eviction Diversion Pilot Program.
+• The City of Richmond is one of four Virginia localities with mandated Eviction Diversion Pilot Program.
 This program, which is codified in state law, requires that landlords offer tenants repayment agreements for all amounts owed in certain circumstances; it also provides funding for Housing Counselors and trans volunteers to advise tenants of their rights.
-RRHA has happily participated in this program and will continue to offer residents the opportunity to enter into a repayment agreement with more favorable terms than those required by law. - Additionally, RRHA staff have put a lot of energy and long hours into helping RRHA families apply for and secure rental assistance funding.
+RRHA has happily participated in this program and will continue to offer residents the opportunity to enter into a repayment agreement with more favorable terms than those required by law.
+Additionally, RRHA staff have put a lot of energy and long hours into helping RRHA families apply for and secure rental assistance funding.
 To date, RRHA has submitted over 3,000 applications and the agency has received nearly \$4 million to pay towards tenant balances.
-RRHA will continue to apply for rental assistance funds on behalf of families for as long as such funding remains available.
+RRHA continues to offer repayment agreements to give families more time to get past due balances paid and bring their rental accounts current.